Sq Mile To Sq Km

 Q1: Can I use online converters for sq mi to sq km conversions?

 A1: Yes, many online converters are available to perform this conversion quickly and easily.
-However, understanding the underlying formula is crucial for comprehending the results and avoiding potential errors.
+On the flip side, understanding the underlying formula is crucial for comprehending the results and avoiding potential errors.

 Q2: Why is the conversion factor not simply 1.60934?